bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 31°
-- overcast clouds
+- mist
 - 94% humidity
-- 2 mph wind
+- 0 mph wind
-- 100% cloud cover
+- 0% cloud cover
 - 52 AQI 🟨
 - 0.26 inches of precipitation in the past 24 hours